puddin1102/APS360-FinalProject-Breed-Classification/README.md

 ## Work 2

 In 2019, Djordje Batic and Dubravko Culibrk conducted a study to identify individual dogs in photos on a social media platform.
-This study has been discussed in detail at @christina2.
 Their study combined transfer learning and object detection approaches on the Inception V3 and SSD Inception V2 machine learning architectures.
 Batic and Culibrk took photos from, Pet2Net, a social platform used majorly for pet